-Students should be familiar with the basics of human–computer interaction, human-centred design and evaluation methods and the principles and use of iterative design cycles of reflection, prototype (re)design and evaluation.
+it benefits students to be familiar with the basics of human–computer interaction, human-centred design and evaluation methods, and the principles and use of iterative design cycles of reflection, prototype (re)design and evaluation; familiarity with issues relating to data gathering and analysis is useful but not assumed

 Spring session, City campus